Eco-friendly parking permits

-The existing eco-friendly parking permit scheme run by Growth, Housing and Environment will expire on Thursday 31 January 2019.
+The existing eco-friendly parking permit scheme run by Growth, Housing and Environment will expire Thursday 31 December 2020.

-The new scheme will only be for Electric Vehicles (EVs) and Hybrid Electric Vehicles (PHEV) with carbon emissions of less than 50g CO2 per kilometre.
+- Electric Vehicles (EVs) and Plug-in Hybrid Electric Vehicles (PHEV) with carbon emissions of less than 50g CO2 per kilometre

-Only vehicles registered to individuals and not those registered to a company can apply.
+- only vehicles registered to individuals - those registered to a company cannot apply.

-As an incentive newly registered vehicles that are EV or PHEV , will receive free parking in all States of Jersey car parks for a period of 12 months following the initial registration of the vehicle.
-This will be followed by half price parking until Tuesday 31 December 2019 (the scheme will be extended beyond this date subject to the States' next Medium Term Financial Plan).
+As an incentive, newly-registered vehicles that are EV or PHEV get free parking in all States of Jersey car parks for 12 months from the vehicle's initial registration.
+This will be followed, where applicable, by half price parking until Thursday 31 December 2020.

 Eco-friendly parking permit application form